-80. The analysis of constraints in the previous two chapters has highlighted a number of gaps existing between financial needs of target beneficiaries and supply of financial services.
+82. The analysis of constraints in the previous two chapters has highlighted a number of gaps existing between financial needs of target beneficiaries and supply of financial services.
 The gaps can be categorized into four groups (see Figure 2).

-81. Economies of Scale.
-Whether farmers are too small and lack linkages with organized value chain or financial institutions find too costly servicing a large population of small-size clients, sometimes located in remote areas, target beneficiaries fail to meet their financial needs and financial institutions find it unprofitable to devote effort and resources to reach them out.
-The difficulty of servicing small-size individual clients could be overcome if aggregation along the value chain were to occur, for example through farmer groups/cooperatives linked to a processor in a contract farming arrangement that were to be shared with the financial institution and therefore allow for economies of scale in providing technological, marketing, and financial services.
+83. Economies of Scale.
+The target farmers are often too small and lack linkages with organized value chains.
+Financial institutions, therefore, find it too costly to service these small-scale clients, who are sometimes located in remote areas.
+The difficulty of servicing small-scale clients could be overcome if aggregation along the value chains were to occur, e.g. through farmer groups/cooperatives linked to a processor in a contract farming arrangement, which would allow for economies of scale in providing technical, marketing, and financial services.